Michael-Antczak/ScotlandJS-React-Native-Workshop/chapters/6-MoreComponents.md

-# Chapter 5 - More React Native components
+# Chapter 6 - More React Native Components & Networking

 Also add fetching data.